IObundle/iob-soc/README.md

 SRAM\_ADDR\_W: log2 size of SRAM, addresses from 0 to 2<sup>SRAM\_ADDR\_W</sup>-1

-USE\_DDR: assign default to 1 if DDR access is needed or to 0 otherwise.
-Instruction and data L1 caches will be placed in the design, connected to an L2 cache, which in turn connects to an external DDR controller.
-This parameter can also be passed when invoking the makefile.
+USE\_DDR: assign to 1 if DDR memory is needed or to 0 otherwise.
+If asserted, instruction and data L1 caches will be placed in the design, connected to an L2 cache, which in turn connects to an external DDR controller.

-RUN\_DDR: assign default to 1 if the program runs from the DDR memory and 0 otherwise.
+RUN\_DDR: assign to 1 if the program runs from the DDR memory or to 0 otherwise.
 This parameter is ignored if USE\_DDR=0.
 If USE\_DDR=1 and RUN\_DDR=1, the SRAM memory can be accessed when the address MSB is 1.
 If USE\_DDR=1 and RUN\_DDR=0, the DDR is used to store data only; it can be accessed when the address MSB is 1.
-This parameter can also be passed when invoking the makefile.

 DDR\_ADDR\_W: log2 size of DDR, addresses from 0 to 2<sup>DDR\_ADDR\_W</sup>-1

 CACHE\_ADDR\_W: log2 size of addressable memory; it should be greater than FIRM\_ADDR\_W to allow to allow accessing DDR data outside the program scope.

-INIT\_MEM: assign default to 1 to load a program received by the UART and boot from it, or to 0 otherwise.
-This parameter can also be passed when invoking the makefile.
+INIT\_MEM: assign to 1 to pre-load the programa and data contents in the memory at comple time, or assign to 0 for the bootloader to receive a program using the UART and boot from it.

-BOOTROM\_ADDR\_W: log2 size of the boot ROM, which should be sufficient to hold the bootloader program and data.
+BOOTROM\_ADDR\_W: log2 size of the boot ROM.

-PERIPHERALS: peripheral list; must match respective submodule name so that all hardware and software of the peripheral is automatically included when compiling the system.
+PERIPHERALS: peripheral list; must match the respective submodule name in the submodules directory, so that all hardware and software of the peripheral is automatically included when compiling the system.

+SIMULATOR: default simulator.

+SIM\_SERVER: remote machine where the simulator runs.

+SIM\_USER: user name for SIM\_SERVER.

 SIM\_LIST: list of simulators to use in automatic testing.
 Simulators can be run remotely, in which case parameters SIM\_SERVER and SIM\_USER should be given.

-SIM\_SERVER: remote machine where the simulator runs.

-SIM\_USER: user name for SIM\_SERVER.

-SIMULATOR: default simulator.
-Leave SIM\_SERVER and SIM\_USER blank if simulator runs locally.
+LOCAL\_SIM\_LIST: list the simulators available on the local host.

 BOARD_LIST: list of boards to use in automatic testing.
 FPGA compilers, loaders and our "console" program can be run remotely, in which case parameters